drozdik-m/simple-double-linked-list/README.md

 list.Size(); //Returns number of values in the list

-list.Begin(); //Returns an iterator pointing to the begin of the list (the first value)
+list.Begin(); //Returns an iterator pointing to the beginning of the list (the first value)

 list.End(); //Returns an iterator pointing to the end of the list (the last value)